nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Edits the meet-up at the specified `INDEX`.
 * The index refers to the index number shown in the **displayed meet-up list**.
-* The index must be a positive integer 1, 2, 3, …​
+* The index must be a positive integer 1, 2, 3, …​.
+If the index is not a positive integer, the error message shown will be `invalid command format`.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing buyers, the existing buyers will be removed i.e adding of buyers is not cumulative